 - A lot of hospitals in Indiana are not accepting Affordable Care Act plans, including some of the best hospitals in the state.
 (You can read more about that in the Indianapolis Star by clicking here) This means that my children will not be able to go to Riley Hospital for Children or Peyton Manning’s Children Hospital if we chose a plan that was accepted by the local hospital in town.
 (Our local hospital is only taking Anthem ACA plans and the bigger, fancier hospitals are not taking Anthem)

-Anyways, I started by doing my fair share of health insurance research online at ehealthinsurance.com, (In the U.K., you can check out Health-on-line for comparable insurance quotes) I discovered that we may be able to get a small business health insurance plan instead of one of the jacked-up plans in the individual market.
+Anyways, I started by doing my fair share of health insurance research online at ehealthinsurance.com, I discovered that we may be able to get a small business health insurance plan instead of one of the jacked-up plans in the individual market.
 Apparently, the state of Indiana only requires that a business have two employees to become eligible for a small business healthcare plan.
 And strangely enough, those two employees can actually be husband and wife.
 I didn’t believe what I was reading, so I called Anthem to confirm.
 And they did.

 After that, I called an independent agent and got the hookup for some small business quotes.
 Basically, I could pay slightly less than $800 per month (similar to the cheapest plan on the exchange with a 10K deductible) for a group plan with a $6,000 deductible.
 Or, if I wanted to stay with a sky high deductible, I could pay $651.82 per month for a plan with a $10,000 deductible.
 If I wanted to add vision and dental and supplemental life insurance coverage for our family, the grand total for the plan with a $10,000 deductible would be $753.23 per month.
 But, most importantly, group plans aren’t bound by the same wonky narrowed-networks as the Obamacare plans in my state, meaning that I don’t have to choose between access to my local hospital and the ability to go to a specialized children’s hospital if one of the kiddos got real sick.
 So there’s that.